sawarame/php-json-server/README.md

     }
 ]
 ```
-Data must wrote by array of json format and Data structure can be arbitrary, but `id` column is required.
+Data must wrote by array of json format.
+Data structure is arbitrary, but `id` column is required.

 ## Read data